Alzheimer’s and Dementia Prevention: Physical and Mental Activity

 A study in the Journal of the American Geriatrics Society (3) confirms that “poorer physical performance was associated with greater risk of all-cause dementia and Alzheimer’s Disease.
 Slow gait predicts cognitive impairment and dementia.”

 Alzheimer’s and Dementia Prevention Through Positive Aging

 Still undecided about taking the leap to join a fitness center, but interested in walking and balance?
 Here is a link from the National Health Service UK that shows simple balance exercises.
-The Mayo Clinic Healthy Lifestyle Balance Exercises (4) and Vanderbilt University’s Health Plus Wellness Balance Exercises.
-(5)

 And who knows, you might make a few friends at the fitness center.
 Socialization is a benefit of exercising with others.
 You may soon find yourself in a hiking group or learning to play tennis, golf, or ski.
 It’s never too late to invest time in healthy activities.

 Take the first step today toward positive aging and Alzheimer’s and dementia prevention.
-You’ll be one step closer to purposefully planning to live an active and vital life in your later years.
-I
+You’ll soon be one step closer to purposefully planning to live an active and vital life in your later years.

 (1) Alzheimer’s Association.
 “2018 Alzheimer’s Disease Facts and Figures,” Alzheimers Dement 2018.
 14(3) 367-429.
 P 19. https://www.alz.org/media/Documents/facts-and-figures-2018-r.pdf

 (2) Knight J. and Nigam Y. (2017) Anatomy and physiology of ageing 5: the nervous system.
 Nursing Times (online); 113.6, 55-58, https://www.nursingtimes.net/roles/older-people-0nurses/anatomy-and-physiology-of-ageing-5-the-nervous-system/7018342.article